- What are tantrums?

 If you are strict and do not let your child try, learn, and make mistakes, the atmosphere at home becomes suffocating for them.
 They show their frustration through tantrums.

-Not able to learn a new skill like tying shoes or organizing books can arise the feelings of helplessness, failure, and inability, and eventually a temper tantrum.
+Not able to learn a new skill like tying shoelaces or organizing books can arise the feelings of helplessness, failure, and inability, and eventually a temper tantrum.

 8. External factors: